Structure of Chevalley groups over rings via universal localization: Introduction

 \section{Introduction}

-In the current article we study structure of a Chevalley group $G(R)$ over a commutative ring $R$.
-We generalize and improve the following results: \begin{itemize} \item standard, relative, and multi-relative commutator formulas; \item nilpotent structure of [relative] $\K_1$; \item bounded word length of commutators. \end{itemize}
+In the current article we study the structure of a Chevalley group $G(R)$ over a commutative ring $R$ with a reduced irreducible root system $\Phi$.
+We generalize and improve the following results: \begin{itemize} \item the standard, relative, and multi-relative commutator formulas; \item the nilpotent structure of a [relative] $\K_1$; \item the bounded word length of commutators. \end{itemize} The results of the article were announced in~\cite{StepAnnounce}.

-The standard commutator formulas for $G=\GL_n$ was proved by L.\,Vaserstein~\cite{VasersteinGLn} and independently by Z.\,Borewich and N.\,Vavilov~\cite{BV84}.
-In 1987 G.\,Taddei proved normality of the elementary subgroup in a Chevalley group.
-It was already known at that time how to deduce the standard commutator formulas from this result using the double of a ring along an ideal and splitting principle.
+The standard commutator formulas for $G=\GL_n$ were proved by L.\,Vaser\-stein in~\cite{VasersteinGLn} and independently by Z.\,Borewich and N.\,Vavilov in~\cite{BV84}.
+In 1987 G.\,Taddei proved the normality of the elementary subgroup in a Chevalley group.
+It was already known at that time how to deduce the standard commutator formulas from this result using the double of a ring along an ideal and the splitting principle.
 The relative commutator formula was proved in different settings and by different methods in~\cite{VavStepCommForm0,VavStepCommForm,HazZhangCommForm,HVZrelachev}.
 In~\cite{VavStepCommForm} it was shown that in most cases it follows from the standard commutator formulas by pure group theoretical arguments.
 However, the proof of multiple relative commutator formula for $G=\GL_n$ from~\cite{HazZhangMulti} used all the power of Bak's localization procedure.

 In the current article for all simply connected Chevalley groups we prove that